aclark4life/pydev-answers/README.rst

 - `Pillow <http://python-pillow.org>`_ (fork author, projector leader)
 - `Python Project Makefile <https://github.com/aclark4life/project-makefile>`_ (a new project I've been working on since early 2016)

+The latter is marked "do not use", but I'm about to flip the switch on that one and make it available for consumption (and I hope folks try and contribute).

 ..
 [1] Amazingly, that site is still running: https://afni.nimh.nih.gov/
 ..
 [2] Most importantly, I still oversee the operation of DC Python, which I very much enjoy doing: http://dcpython.org.
 ..
 [3] https://www.getharvest.com/